top of page

 True certification should require serious study & practice, individual mentorship, in-depth exams, detailed proofing.

-In less rigorous programs, the title "certified" is misleading to the public.
+In less rigorous programs, the title "certified" can be misleading to the public.
 Here are the big differences:

 ccfae fear free cert v other fear free courses sm.jpg